 Drug and other substance use is a contributing factor to illness and disease, accident and injury, violence and crime, family and social disruption, education and workplace problems (SCRGSP 2014).
-Illicit drug use encompasses a range of categories including the use of illegal drugs, misuse of pharmaceuticals, and use of psychoactive substances (including inhalants) (AIHW 2018).
+Illicit drug use encompasses a range of categories including the use of illegal drugs, inappropriate pharmaceutical use, and use of psychoactive substances (including inhalants) (AIHW 2018).

-Glue sniffing, petrol sniffing, inhalant use and solvent use (collectively referred to as volatile substance use) are difficult to control because the active substances are found in many common products that have legitimate uses.
+Volatile substance use, including petrol sniffing and inhalation of products such as aerosol deodorants, spray paints and glue, is difficult to control because the active substances are found in many common products that have legitimate uses.
 Common inhalants are legal, readily available, and inexpensive substances.
 People who use these products as inhalants risk sudden death, long-term health problems and continued use can also lead to the social alienation of those who sniff, violence and reduced self-esteem (Karam et al. 2014; Midford et al. 2011).
 There is little information on petrol sniffing in the established datasets used in this report.
 However, it is covered in more detail in the section on research and evaluations.